greencoda/tasq/README.md

 ## Usage Example

-To try tasq locally, you'll need a PostgreSQL DB backend.
+To try tasq locally, you'll need a local DB running on your machine.
 You may use the supplied docker-compose.yml file to start a local instance
 ```shell
 docker-compose -f _examples/<example_repo_name>/docker-compose.yml up -d
 ```